-Everything in Tamoreus's palace is sized for storm giants.
-The corridors are generally 20 feet wide and 30 feet high, which allows easy access for creatures of Tamoreus and Galoril's size.
+Everything in Tamoreus's palace is sized for storm giant The corridors are generally 20 feet wide and 30 feet high which allows easy access for creatures of Tamoreus and Galoril's size.

-Light: The first two areas of this lair (areas 1 and 2) are pitch-black, the better to avoid outside attention.
-Galoril has both darkvision and the scent ability; Tamoreus either operates by feel when passing through these well-known chambers or carries an underwater lantern (that is, an empty lantern with continual flame cast into its airtight glass chamber).
-Since Tamoreus has low-light vision, the lighting within the palace itself is very dim; he cultivates patches of luminous fungi that shed just enough illumination to allow vision up to 30 feet (granting him a vision range of 60 feet).
+Light: The first two areas of this lair (areas 1 and 2 pitch-black, the better to avoid outside attention.
+Galar has both darkvision and the scent ability; Tamoreus ere operates by feel when passing through these well-kno chambers or carries an underwater lantern (that is empty lantern with continual flame cast into its airtig glass chamber).
+Since Tamoreus has low-light vision, lighting within the palace itself is very dim; he cultive patches of luminous fungi that shed just enough illum tion to allow vision up to 30 feet (granting him a vision range of 60 feet).

-Hypothermia: The water in the Rift and lair is cold enough that prolonged exposure to it can cause hypothermia (1d6 points of nonlethal damage every 10 minutes; see page 11).
-Tamoreus and Galoril are immune to this effect.
+Hypothermia: The water in the Rift and large cold enough that prolonged exposure to it can care hypothermia (1d6 points of nonlethal damage every minutes; see page 11).
+Tamoreus and Galoril are immere to this effect.